chemfiles/chemfiles.f03/doc/tutorials.rst

    :dedent: 4

 Everything starts with a :f:type:`chfl_topology`.
 This is the type that defines the atoms and the connectivity in a system.
-Here, we add three :f:type:`chfl_atom` to the topology.
+Here, we initialize three :f:type:`chfl_atom` and add them to the topology.

 .. literalinclude:: ../examples/generate.f90
    :language: fortran